-- 3. Centralisation of Schools.-The question of centralisation of schools adopted so successfully in America has received some attention in the Commonwealth, and particularly in New South Wales.
-It is recognised that a single adequately-staffed and well-equipped central institution can give more efficient teaching than a congeries of small scattered schools in the hands of less-highly trained teachers, and the small schools in some districts were therefore closed and the children conveyed to the central institution.
+4. Centralisation of Schools.-The question of centralisation of schools adopted so successfully in America has received some attention in the Commonwealth, and particularly in New South Wales.
+It is recognised that a single adequately-staffed and wellequipped central institution can give more efficient teaching than a congeries of small scattered schools in the hands of less-highly trained teachers, and the small schools in some districts were therefore closed and the children conveyed to the central institution.
 The principle was first adopted in New South Wales in 1904, when the conveyance of pupils was authorised in the case of twelve schools.
-In 1912 subsidy was paid for conveyance to eighty schools. - 4.
-Education in Sparsely-settled Districts.-It has always been the aim of the State to carry the benefits of education into the remotest and most sparsely-settled districts.
+In 1912 subsidy was paid for conveyance to eighty schools.

+5. Education in Sparsely-settled Districts .---- It has always been the aim of the State to carry the benefits of education into the remotest and most sparsely-settled districts.
 This is effected in various ways. (i.)
 By the establishment of Provisional Schools, i.e., small schools in which the attendance does not amount to more than about a dozen pupils, these institutions merging into the ordinary public school list when the attendance exceeds the minimum. (ii.)
 When there are not enough children to form a provisional school, what are known as Half-time Schools are formed, the teacher visiting them on alternate days.
 In still more sparsely-peopled districts an itinerant teacher goes from house to house within a certain radius.
-Thus in Queensland during 1912 the seventeen itinerant teachers covered 490,000 square miles of country and travelled 55,320 miles.
+Thus in Queensland during 1913 the seventeen itinerant teachers covered 512,000 square miles of country and travelled 60,438 miles.
 In this State also the Education Department has established what are known as Saturday Schools, in which small groups of children in outlying districts are visited by the nearest teacher on Saturdays and receive the benefit of several hours' instruction.
 These schools, of which there are now ten, have been warmly welcomed in the districts in which they are established, inasmuch as under this system the children "outback" receive a greater amount of instruction than is possible under the system of itinerant teachers.
-During 1912 the Education Department in Western Australia disbursed over £2000 in "driving grants," i.e., sums of money granted to parents whose homes are over three miles from the nearest school, and who arrange to have their children driven in.
-In New South Wales and Western Australia parents in the thinly-peopled areas are also allowed to club together and build a school, which receives aid from the Government in the form of a yearly subsidy and grant of school material. (iii.)
+During 1913 the Education Department in Western Australia disbursed £3680 in "driving grants," i.e., sums of money granted to parents whose homes are over three miles from the nearest school, and who arrange to have their children driven in.
+In New South Wales and Western Australia parents in the thinly-peopled areas are also allowed to club together and build a school, which receives aid from the Government in the form of a yearly subsidy and grant of school material.
+During 1913 subsidy was paid to 660 schools in New South Wales. (iii.)
 An experiment on the part of New South Wales, the result of which was awaited with some interest, was the establishment in 1908 of a "travelling" school.
-A van was provided in which the teacher travelled, carrying with him a tent for himself and one to be used as a school, together with such books and apparatus as are required in a primary school.
+A van was provided in which the teacher travelled, carrying with him a tent for himself and one to be used as a school, together with such books and apparatus as are required in a Primary School.
 So far very satisfactory results have been attained. (iv.)
 There are also railway camp schools in operation on the sites of extensive railway works.
-Regulations were framed in Tasmania during 1912, providing for the subsidising of private teachers at a rate not exceeding £5 per pupil in districts too remote or sparsely settled to warrant the establishment of an ordinary provisional school.
-The schools of this nature established in 1912 numbered 13, with an enrolment of 138 scholars.
-During the year the department also paid for the conveyance of 363 children to schools by boat, vehicle, or train.
+Regulations were framed in Tasmania during 1912, providing for the subsidising of private teachers at a rate not exceeding £5 per pupil in districts too remote or sparsely settled to warrant the establishment of an ordinary pro-The schools of this nature established in 1913 numbered 40, with an visional school. enrolment of 483 scholars.
+During the year the department also paid for the conveyance of 236 children to schools by boat, vehicle, or train.